egione/Agnentro/agnentro/README.txt

 */
 VERSION

 Version info for various components is provided in the files starting with "flag".
-The build ID of the entire Agnentro toolkit is provided in flag_agnentro.h.

 THEORY